Analytics: The discovery and communication of meaningful patterns in data.

 And the great thing about consistency?
 You can define what “consistent” means to you!
 If you can post new high quality posts every single day, go for it.
 If once/week or once/month is more attainable for you, that’s great.
 You get to decide how consistent you are with your posting schedule.

 Daily page views are important, but a more important data point to track is the consistency in which you post to your blog.

 Amount invested in knowledge is the number, in time and money, that you spend each month acquiring knowledge.

-I don’t have any official stats, but I would be willing to bet that most people (other than college students) spend more on their car in an average month than they do on their brain.
+I don’t have any official stats, but I would be willing to bet that most people (other than college students) spend more money on their cars in an average month than they do on their brains.

 Crazy to think about, isn’t it?

 Investing in knowledge is priority number one for bloggers.

 Because if you want to become a professional blogger, then you’re wanting to become a knowledge worker.

 Knowledge workers are workers whose main capital is knowledge.
 Typical examples may include software engineers, doctors, architects, engineers, scientists, public accountants, lawyers, teachers, and bloggers, because they “think for a living.” – Wikipedia